Food Foundations: Building Habits You Enjoy

 - Janice C

 What we eat and when we eat matters.
-But within that, there's a lot of room to make it work for you.
+But here's the good news.
+We all still have much room to personalize.
+You can tailor it to work for you.
 To build habits you enjoy.

-Your genes - how they respond to what you eat
+Our genes - how they respond to what we eat,

-Your health status - weight, insulin resistance, chronic conditions
+Our health status - weight, insulin resistance, chronic or acute conditions,

-Your life right now - what's actually doable for you
+Our life right now - what's actually doable at this point in time!

 The Quick Version